JcDev-124/java-chess-system/README.md

 - O jogo é jogado no console.
 - Insira as coordenadas de origem e destino das peças no formato 'a1', 'b2', etc.
-- Siga as instruções exibidas no console para prosseguir com o jogo. ([GitHub - giovanni683/chess-system-java](https://github.com/giovanni683/chess-system-java?utm_source=chatgpt.com))
+- Siga as instruções exibidas no console para prosseguir com o jogo.

 ### 📄 Licença